 Ebay feedback modeling itself after Wal-mart.
 Where the customer is always right even when they are wrong!

-This rant about Ebay feedback should dovetail nicely with a previous article I have done since in the past I have mentioned how I do sales on Ebay, primarily in the electronics section of the site.
+This rant about eBay feedback should dovetail nicely with a previous article I have done since in the past I have mentioned how I do sales on eBay, primarily in the electronics section of the site.
 I do a lot of both buying and selling of items and thus I have seen both sides of the fence in terms of how things are done.
-It used to be with Ebay that feedback measured what kind of person you are to do business with.
-That people both buyers and sellers can give you positive, neutral, or negative feedback, depending how nice you were or how much of a complete prick you are.
+It used to be with eBay that feedback measured what kind of person you are to do business with.
+That people both buyers and sellers can give you positive, neutral, or negative feedback, depending on how nice you were or how much of a complete prick you are.

-Ebay felt that this system was being abused and driving potential buyers away because sellers that have no ethics or integrity would just exchange negative feedback’s even if there was no fault to the buyer.
-If a buyer throws a negative feedback on a seller because the seller just decides to take the money and ship them a rock in a box instead of say “a new game system/”
+eBay felt that this system was being abused and driving potential buyers away because sellers that have no ethics or integrity would just exchange negative feedback even if there was no fault to the buyer.
+If a buyer throws negative feedback on a seller because the seller just decides to take the money and ship them rock in a box instead of saying "a new game system/"

-This is actually how Ebay used to be for both buyer and sellers.
+This is actually how eBay used to be for both buyers and sellers.

 The seller menu for rating a buyer has changed drastically over time.
-Instead of just giving positive, neutral , or negative, you now have a more politically correct menu.
-Which is positive, Report this buyer, or I’ll leave feedback later.
-Which if you dealing with a dead beat buyer, you have to file a claim , wait four days, and after four days you may get your transaction fees reversed from Ebay.
-But if the buyer is say, too stupid to check his message box or emails, and keeps buying things like crazy.
-Then the buyer won’t even know whats going on. and Ebay will in turn let him happy keep going.
+Instead of just giving positive, neutral, or negative, you now have a more politically correct menu.
+Which is positive, Report this buyer, or I'll leave feedback later.
+Which if you dealing with a dead beat buyer, you have to file a claim, wait four days, and after four days you may get your transaction fees reversed from eBay.
+But if the buyer is saying, too stupid to check his message box or emails, and keeps buying things like crazy.
+Then the buyer won't even know whats going on. and eBay will, in turn, let him happy keep going.